Exclusive — Rubio: Chinese Communists ‘Sense Opportunity’ in Biden Era

 “Here’s the problem.
 The problem is it pours all this money into research and development,” Rubio said.
 “But as of today, and I hope that will change, it doesn’t have safeguards in place to keep that from being stolen.”

-The bill also, in addition to a lack of serious safeguards to stop research it would fund from ending up in CCP possession, contains as Breitbart News recently reported a key provision that Senate Commerce Committee chairwoman Sen. Maria Cantwell (D-WA) added into it that would essentially serve as a handout to a company operating in her home state.
+The bill also, in addition to a lack of serious safeguards to stop research it would fund from ending up in CCP possession, contains, as Breitbart News recently reported, a key provision that Senate Commerce Committee chairwoman Sen. Maria Cantwell (D-WA) added to it that would essentially serve as a handout to a company operating in her home state.
 What Cantwell added to the bill was an amendment that created a $10 billion guaranteed second contract for a human landing system to be developed by NASA as part of its Artemis project aimed to bring American astronauts back to the moon.
 While the amendment text does not specifically state who the contract would go to, the move came after Elon Musk’s SpaceX beat out Jeff Bezos’s Blue Origin for the original contract.
 The second contract, arguably, would then likely go to Bezos’s company, which is headquartered—like his other company, Amazon—in Cantwell’s Washington State.

 “That poisons any bill,” Rubio said when asked to react to that move by Cantwell.
 “That poisons any bill, right?
 When you do some parochial thing, it loses its standing and we can’t have that.”

-But more broadly than the Cantwell Bezos kickback concerns in the Endless Frontier Act, Rubio continued in the Breitbart News interview by noting that the CCP already has “claws” into many of these research institutions that the bill would fund and without extra safeguards the research promulgated by this legislation would inevitably end up in its hands.
+But more broadly than the Cantwell Bezos kickback concerns in the Endless Frontier Act, Rubio continued in the Breitbart News interview by noting that the CCP already has “claws” into many of these research institutions that the bill would fund, and without extra safeguards the research promulgated by this legislation would inevitably end up in its hands.

-“But imagine if you’re trying to say ‘ok so America is now going to spend $150 billion on research through universities that we already have our claws in.
+“But imagine if you’re trying to say, ‘ok so America is now going to spend $150 billion on research through universities that we already have our claws in.
 That’s great.
 We’ll just steal it.
 Go ahead and spend your money, and we’ll steal your research.
 We get it for free,’” Rubio said.
 “It’s crazy.
 It’s nuts.
 So that’s the problem we’re having, these things of that nature.
-And the reason it’s happening is because universities have ins with the administration and they’re saying ‘hey don’t put in a lot of restrictions or safeguards because it’s going to slow down our research.’
+And the reason it’s happening is because universities have ins with the administration and they’re saying, ‘hey don’t put in a lot of restrictions or safeguards because it’s going to slow down our research.’
 Well, that’s crazy.
 It would be faster for me to get on an airplane if I didn’t have to go through TSA too, but we have to do it.
 We have to have safeguards.
 So what’s that they sense.”

 Rubio is correct that the Chinese Communist Party has deep ties into American universities, colleges, and research institutions.
 Last January, the Justice Department arrested the chair of Harvard University’s Department of Chemistry and Chemical Biology, indicting him on charges of making materially false statements in connection with his work with the CCP’s Thousand Talents program.
 “China’s Thousand Talents Plan is one of the most prominent Chinese Talent recruit plans that are designed to attract, recruit, and cultivate high-level scientific talent in furtherance of China’s scientific development, economic prosperity and national security,” the Justice Department said in the press release announcing the indictment of Harvard’s Dr. Charles Lieber.